moorepants/eme171/content/pages/ode-integration-best-practices.rst

 .. |eval_rhs| replace:: ``eval_rhs.m``
 .. _eval_rhs: {filename}/scripts/best-practices/eval_rhs.m

+.. topic:: Computation speed of ``eval_rhs``
+   :class: alert alert-info

-It is important that this function only calculates the state derivatives and does nothing else because this function is executed many many times.
-At a minimum it is evaluated :math:`n` times, where :math:`n` is the number of time instances you desire a solution.
-But any good ODE solver will execute this function many times :math:`n`.
-The solvers are generally adaptive and will take adjust the time step during integration to ensure a minimal solution tolerance when the trajectories change rapidly.
+   This function will be executed many many times so it is important that this function only calculates the state derivatives and does nothing else.
+At a minimum it is evaluated :math:`n` times, where :math:`n` is the number of time instances you desire a solution at.
+But any quality ODE solver will execute this function much more then :math:`n`.
+The solvers are often adaptive and will adjust the time step during integration to ensure low integration error when the trajectories change rapidly.
 Systems that have rapidly changing state trajectories are referred to as "stiff systems" or "stiff equations".
-For example, a stiff system may require :math:`1000 \times n` executions for an acceptable solution.
+For example, a stiff system may require :math:`1000
+   \times n` executions for an acceptable solution.
+Below, it is shown how to calculate all desired quantities that you may be tempted to calculate in ``eval_rhs``.

 Integrating the Equations
 -------------------------